psi4/psi4/doc/sphinxman/source/external.rst

    The amount of memory to use.
 Can be specified with units (e.g., '10MB') otherwise bytes is assumed.

+.. option:: --module

+   The location of the associated |PSIfour| Python module.

  .. option:: -n <threads>, --nthread <threads>

    Number of threads to use (overrides :envvar:`OMP_NUM_THREADS`).